Best Ukulele Pickup: Buying Guide

 What is an undersaddle pickup ukulele?

-This model has a piezo pickup installed under the saddle, part of the bridge.
-It can be used for both Passive and Active preamps and it requires just a small drill on the top of the saddle so you can set the pickup just beneath the saddle.
+This model has a piezo pickup integrated into the bridge.
+It’s able to work with both Passive and Active preamps, and only requires a small hole at the top of the saddle to fit the pickup close to it.

 What is a soundboard ukulele pickup?